 If you hold a section 1256 contract at the end of the tax year, you generally must treat it as sold at its fair market value on the last business day of the tax year.

 Section 1256 Contract

 A section 1256 contract is any:

-- 1) Regulated futures contract,
+- 1. Regulated futures contract,

-- 2) Foreign currency contract,
+- 2. Foreign currency contract,

-- 3) Nonequity option, or
+- 3. Nonequity option,

-- 4) Dealer equity option.
+- 4. Dealer equity option, or

+- 5. Dealer securities futures contract.

 Regulated futures contract.
 This is a contract that: